1.5 meters distance only works if the air is moist enough.

 1. What does Ravelli's research involve?

-2. How does infection by a coronavirus work?
+2. How does coronavirus infection work?

 3. What else can we do to reduce corona infections?